bng44270/advanced-js-k2020/guidebook.md

 # Enhancing Business Logic with Advanced Javascript Functionality

-Of the functionality available to customize the ServiceNow the most powerful one is without question the ability to write Javascript rules, policies, actions, and includes.
-To compliment the robust libraries provided by ServiceNow there are many pieces of standard Javascript that can bring your scripting game to the next level.
+## Goal
+This session seeks to expose some of the built-in functionality of the Javascript language that can be used to enhance the functionality of ServiceNow scripts to compliment the robust set of libraries provided by ServiceNow.

-* String Processing
+### String Processing

   * Functions:  split, includes, toString, parseInt, parseFloat, match, replace
   * Regular Expression Syntax
 * Advanced Array Processing